Zabrimus/vdr-jonglisto/README.md

 if you have e.g. 4 running VDR instances: 2 headless which do nothing more than recordings and handling timers) and 2 instances which are connected to a display (TV) and which do not have any DVB device installed.
 Then it is possible to define a view and the application use the configured VDR instance to do the desired work.

-* head: point to the VDR instance which is connected to a display.
+* head: points to the VDR instance which is connected to a display.
 Mainly used for channel switches.
 * channels: The application needs to be able to read the channel list and channel groups.
 In my environment, all VDR channel lists are synchronized, so i define the order of VDR instances where to get the channel list and channel groups.
 The first reachable VDR is then used.
 * timers: only the headless VDR instances have defined timers and are responsible for all timers.
 The head VDR do not have any timer.
 * recordings: where to get the recordings and do the desired work